ixrock/XTranslate/privacy-policy.md

 ## Your consent

-By using chrome extension "XTranslate" you consent to this privacy policy and terms of use.
+By using Chrome or Edge browser extension "XTranslate" you consent to this privacy policy and terms of use.

 ## Collecting, storing & sharing user data